Hey, check it out. I've finally gotten off my arse and written something fresh for people that actually read my shit. Hopefully it doesn't suck.

 "Well, tomorrow's Tuesday, so we might catch her on the commute to school."

 "Maybe we can walk with her if she doesn't drive or take a bus."

 "I'm not saying anything's wrong with it, I'm just saying that you're fairly predictable when picking out clothes."
-Alice paused and pulled a shiny magenta blouse out of her suitcase.
+Audrey paused and pulled a shiny magenta blouse out of her suitcase.
 "What do you think?"

 "Did you make that?"